Chobolabs/jsbind/README.md

 * Defining custom value types for seamless integration
 * Sharing memory between JS ArrayBuffer-s and C++

+## Motivation

+We had a very complex stack for [Mayhem](http://www.playmayhem.com/).
+It's a game with a C++ engine with some elements of the gameplay and pretty muche the entire metagame logic in JavaScript.
+The target platforms for playing the game were iOS and Android.
+We also supported the browser as a target though not for playing the game, but for spectating and watching replays.
+The development platforms were Windows, macOS and Linux.
+The game's server ran on a Linux containter.
+We also had an editor written in JavaScript which could run in a browser or as a local application on a custom Chromium browser (through CEF) with the engine embedded inside.

+Eventually we had a core in C++ and JavaScript which we wanted to run on all those platforms.
+Initially we had the C++/JS bidning layer written in concrete ways for all platforms, but this quickly got out of hand.
+So we created jsbind.
+A binding library which lets you support all those platforms with a single codebase.

+JS is a very popular language.
+There is no doubt that other developers want to combine it with C++.
+If they have similar complex stacks, perhaps it can be of help to them.

 ## Usage

 ### Adding jsbind to your project